gokulm/BoltOn/docs/samples.md

-In order to run the Samples projects, SQL server and Redis should be configured.
-If you already have SQL server and Redis installed, please change the appsettings in the BoltOn.Samples.WebApi and BoltOn.Samples.Console projects.
-If you do not have them installed, you could use [docker-compose](#docker-compose), or run SQL Server and Redis separately in docker using the commands mentioned below and change the appsettings.
+In order to run the Samples projects, SQL server should be configured.
+If you already have SQL server installed, please change the appsettings in the BoltOn.Samples.WebApi and BoltOn.Samples.Console projects.
+If you do not have them installed, you could use [docker-compose](#docker-compose), or run SQL Server separately in docker using the commands mentioned below and change the appsettings.
 Instead of using Redis, you could also configure in-memory cache.

 docker-compose
 --------------